 You’ve ordered your dream flooring and, determined to achieve that picture-perfect finish, you’ve even invested in the right accessories too!
-From carpet gripper to door bars and underlay, if you don’t want to take advantage of our Which? recommended fitting service and fancy fitting the accessories yourself, then read on for our top tips on how to fit them perfectly today!
+From carpet gripper to door bars and underlay, if you don’t want to take advantage of the recommended fitting arrangement service and fancy fitting the accessories yourself, then read on for our top tips on how to fit them perfectly today!

 Before getting stuck into your new renovation project, it’s important to have everything you need.
 This easy-to-follow guide will take you through each step to fit flooring accessories in your home.
 These accessories include: